dart-lang/site-www/src/_guides/language/sound-problems.md

 Strong mode currently disallows overriding a field with another field or with a getter/setter.
 Generally speaking making the superclass field into a getter/setter pair is a simple solution.
 Note that we do allow an interface which declares a field to be implemented with a field, or with a getter/setter.
 Overriding a field with another field or with a getter/setter pair generally leaves the old field around using up memory in the object.
 It’s technically still possible to access the field, but most code simply leaves it around unused.

-We will eventually support field overrides in strong mode, but DDC does not support them yet.
-For the time being, you can use the @virtual annotation from package:meta to make a field virtual (allowing it to be overridden), but the resulting code will not yet work in DDC.
+We will eventually support field overrides in strong mode, but dartdevc does not support them yet.
+For the time being, you can use the @virtual annotation from package:meta to make a field virtual (allowing it to be overridden), but the resulting code will not yet work in dartdevc.
 {% endcomment %}

 {% comment %}